-It all began in Constantinople (now Istanbul) in Turkey in the late 19th century, where an Englishman named George Baker worked as a distinguished garden designer.
-The entrepreneurial Baker also ran a successful export business and, in 1884, he sent two of his sons – George Percival and James – home to set up a base in London.
+It all began in Constantinople (now Istanbul) in the late 19th century, where an Englishman named George Baker worked as a distinguished garden designer.
+The entrepreneurial Baker also ran a successful export business and, in 1884, he sent two of his sons, George Percival and James, back to England to set up a base in London.

 GP & J BAKER Chelsea Harbour Design Centre, London SW10 0XF +44 (0)20 7351 7760